rraj005/cancer_prediction/README.md

 This project focuses on **Breast Cancer Detection** using **Logistic Regression (Scikit-learn)** and **TensorFlow**.
 It highlights **data cleaning**, **EDA (Exploratory Data Analysis)**, **model building**, and **model deployment** using TensorFlow's `SavedModel` format.

-This project also demonstrates strong **Data Analyst skills** by thoroughly cleaning and preparing the dataset before modeling.

 ---

 ## 📂 Dataset Used